opendatateam/udata/docs/geopf.md

 ### Periodic job

-The job `geopf.sync-services` runs automatically (schedule configured via Celery Beat).
+The job `geopf.sync-offerings` runs automatically (schedule configured via Celery Beat).
 It processes every dataset that has `geopf:push:metadata-id` in its extras (i.e., any dataset with at least one successful push).
 Per-dataset errors are logged and collected; if any fail, the job raises an `ExceptionGroup` at the end so Celery records the run as failed.

 ## CLI